This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Top Cooking Tips & FAQs

-How long should dry rub sit on chicken?
+How long should dry rub sit on the chicken?

-For maximum flavor, I prefer to keep my dry rub on chicken for at least 6 hours or overnight.
+For maximum flavor and best results, I prefer to keep my dry rub on chicken for at least 6 hours or overnight.

 But, if you’re in a crunch on time, you can add the spices and just cook the meat in the air fryer immediately.